Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Overfeeding

-The reason your leopard gecko is not eating could be as simple as you have already fed it enough and it is not hungry.
+The reason that your leopard gecko is not eating could be as simple as you have already fed it enough and it is not hungry.
 Asking your pet to eat more might result in indigestion, upset stomach, and vomiting.

 Your pet should start to eat again in a few days or weeks when it becomes hungry, and you shouldn’t need to do anything else.
 To prevent it from happening again, pay close attention to portion size.
-Introducing smaller insects might help get them eating again.
+Introducing smaller insects might help get it eating again.

 8. Stress

-If you think your gecko is angry over another tank mate, you can be patient and give it a few weeks for your pet to accept it.
-If it takes more than three weeks, you will need to separate them so your pet can return to eating.
+If you think that your gecko is angry over another tank mate, you can be patient and give it a few weeks for your pet to accept it.
+If it takes more than 3 weeks, you will need to separate them so your pet can return to eating.
 If something else is causing the anxiety, you can try moving the terrarium to another location in your home to see if it begins eating.

 bell albino leopard gecko